-Today is National Dress up Your Pet Day, in case you weren’t already doing that and needed a good reason.
+Today is National Dress Up Your Pet Day, in case you weren’t already doing that and needed a good reason.
 We have no idea how this holiday began, but we bet the pets didn’t start it.
-True, you can find great clothes for your furry friend, like this costume that turns Hercules the pug into a pig.
+True, you can find great clothes for your furry friend, like this costume that turns this maltipoo into a bee.
 Companies make sweaters and booties for all different sizes of dogs.
 Americans spend $490 million on costumes for pets in just 1 year!
 Other people just shove their regular clothes and jewelry onto their pets, and hope all those legs will find a place to go.
 This is where owning a pet octopus will make things tricky.

 Wee ones: If you did have to dress up your pet octopus, what numbers would you say to count off its 8 legs?

 Little kids: If you have 3 guinea pigs and sew a little sweater and hat for each of them, how many items do you make for them?
 Bonus: The problem here is that guinea pigs love to chew.
 If they chew up the 3 hats and 1 sweater, how many items of clothing are left?

 Big kids: If 27 dogs are romping around the dog park and 1/3 of them are dressed up for today, how many dogs are dressed up?
 Bonus: If 9 more dogs show up and now 1/2 the total dogs are wearing outfits, how many of the new dogs came to the party dressed up?